ege0zcan/CS315-Bilkent/README.md

 ## Speaking Language
 Logical operation language designed using yacc and lex.
+Grade: 93
 ## Tail Recursive Scheme
 Tail recursive Scheme function that determines whether a given list of elements is a palindrome or not.
+Grade: 100